JaydeHowell/C/notes/TechnicalNotes.md

 I've moved the printf operations out of the calculation functions.
 However, I'm struggling to find an elegant way to accept input from command line.
 The only one I can really find is scanf(), which is for well-formatted input (user input is _not_ well-formatted).
 ### 4-19-2025
 Trying to work on this, I'm running into a pretty major wall with recursion and parsing.
 I'll need to do more research on this before I get too deep.
 I may continue to add features and areas as I learn, but this will likely take a little longer than I was expecting.
+I've declared a tree structure that should handle order of operations and a parser of that tree that should handle positions and tokens.
+I'll need to work out how these actually function and explore different operators as I define them as this subject is still very fuzzy to me.